linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill.md

 - Remember: Koller et al. (Chapter 16) recommend EBITA multiple
 - They exclude acquisition-related amortization from EBIT: Why?
 	- Makes firms that grow organically vs. through M&A more comparable
-	- Amortization related to other intangibles related to operations (e.g.,  software) should be left in EBIT
+	- Amortization related to other [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangibles]] related to operations (e.g.,  software) should be left in EBIT
 - Forward‐looking operating multiples reflect long‐term prospects
 	- Implied growth rates and cost of capital seem fairly similar